hadronized/strongly-typed-thoughts.net/media/blog/pre-luminance-1.0.0.md

     learn a lot of new concepts to get their feet wet.
   - Need-driven: every piece of code added in the project must come from a real use case.
 If you feel something is missing, feel free to open an issue or even contribute!
     - This is an important aspect to me.
-I don’t write code for the sake of writing codes (even libraries).
+I don’t write code for the sake of writing code (even libraries).
 I have a problem and write code to solve it.
-So, on the surface, [luminance] might seem a bit less completex that, again, e.g. [gfx-hal].
+So, on the surface, [luminance] might seem a bit less complete that, again, e.g. [gfx-hal].
 And that would be likely right.
       However, if someone likes the API and wants something in, I accept both issues and PRs.
 There are several examples of people asking for features and having me implement them.
 There’s also some folks who actually wrote the code and it’s now in [luminance]!